jimburton/huffman/README.md

    [Map](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html)
-   from unique values in the data (the type of these values is `Char` in the example above but it could be any type in the `Ord` typeclass).
+   from unique values in the data (the type of these values is `Char` in the example above but it could be any type in the `Ord` typeclass) to their frequencies.
 Then, for every element in the input we want to do one of two things: if it is the first time we have seen it, insert it as a new key in the map with the value 1, or, if this is already a key in the map, increase the count by 1.
 We could do this with an `if` statement but there is a function in the Map library that does just what we need:
    [`insertWith`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html#v:insertWith).

    Having created the map, we can extract the `(key, value)` pairs